Foreigner (character): Powers and abilities

 The Foreigner has no superhuman abilities.
 However, he has trained his body to be in peak physical condition.
 He is stronger, faster, more agile, and has better reaction time than any Olympic athlete.
 He is adept in all known forms of martial arts, and most forms of conventional hand weaponry.
 He is among the greatest pugilists in the Marvel Universe, similar in ability to Captain America and Wolverine.
-His skills are such that even without superhuman abilities, he is able to pull off seemingly inhuman feats of strength through intense concentration, and has even battled Spider-Man to a stand still.
+His skills are such that even without superhuman abilities, he is able to pull off seemingly inhuman feats of strength through intense concentration, and has even battled Spider-Man to a standstill.

-He possesses a near-mystic ability to place an opponent in a 10-second hypnotic trance through eye-contact, which makes the opponent believe the Foreigner can move faster than the eye can see.
+He possesses a near-mystic ability to place an opponent in a 10-second hypnotic trance through eye contact, which makes the opponent believe the Foreigner can move faster than the eye can see.
 He has hypnotized Spider-Man in this fashion, which left Spider-Man disoriented or in a light trance for a few seconds while the Foreigner ran away at what seemed to be nearly superhuman speed; from Spider-Man's perspective it appeared that the Foreigner had teleported away.
 The Foreigner uses this ability for evading enemies.

 He is a master of disguise and has assumed various identities all over the world.
 He is a brilliant strategist, tactician, and intelligence gatherer who has somehow escaped much notice from governments and their agencies, leaving it to Spider-Man and other superheroes to handle him.

+In other media

+The Foreigner appears in Kraven the Hunter, portrayed by Christopher Abbott.
+This version is an associate of Aleksei Sytsevich who relies on his ability to momentarily mesmerize his opponents to defeat them.
+He has been recruited to kill Kraven in revenge for murdering someone that Foreigner trained with.
+He used a poison on Kraven the Hunter in an attempt to kill him only to be shot in the head by Calypso.